Kartikinator/Vitality/README.md

 ## 🔗 Installation & Use

 1. Clone this repository to your local machine.
-2. Install the necessary Python libraries using `pip install -r requirements.txt`.
+2. Generate a bot token and replace `TOKEN` with your token in `vitality.py`.
-3. Configure your SQL database connection in the configuration file.
+3. Configure your SQL database connection in the `vitality.py` file.
-4. Run `main.py` to initiate the bot.
+4. Run `vitality.py` to initiate the bot.

 ## 🤝 Contributions